Digital marketing heroes can help your business get more traffic, more leads, and ultimately more sales.

-Here are 3 Bad Ideas They’ll Give You:
+Here Are 3 Bad Ideas They’ll Give You:

 “Set Up New Websites to Create a Link Factory”

-Search engines rank sites using indexing robots that crawl the Web, looking to satisfy an algorithm using the content and structure of a page.
-And while some may consider them “dumb bots” now–suscpetible to manipulation–but they’re getting smarter all the time.
+Search engines rank sites using indexing robots that crawl the web, looking to satisfy an algorithm using the content and structure of a page.
+Some may consider them “dumb robots” that are “susceptible to manipulation” for now, but those “dumb robots” are getting smarter all the time.

 “Let’s Do a Snazzy Website Redesign!”

 THE DANGER: Design cannot be allowed to trump SEO.
 Form must follow function.
 A poorly done redesign and/or relaunch can be risky business.
 Ultimately, the fear is that you’ll undo the SEO value and SERP strength various pages have been accruing over months and years.
 All those gains can vanish in a flash.

 One false step — changes to your URL, for instance, or the removal of keyword-rich copy in favor of a sleeker, more conversion-centered language — and the mustachioed villains have now pushed your traffic off a cliff, Wile E. Coyote-style.

 Remember, GoogleBots are cold, emotionless, electronic spiders who don’t appreciate the beauty of your page — they’re looking at code.
 So don’t undertake a web redesign capriciously.
 Know what you’re doing and monitor changes to your metrics as you go, or you could have a site-ruining rude awakening.

 THE DANGER: So, you want multiple ranked pages in high positions on the results page.
 And I want a pony.
 Both are a.) possible, b.) more or less unlikely, and, c.) will require some serious effort to make it happen.
 Once again, the mustachioed charlatans appear, selling you another potentially costly shortcut.